Best & Worst Mazda RX-8 Years

 The Neutral Years: 2006, 2007, 2008

 Engine-wise, you’re still looking at the high-revving 1.3L Renesis, matching the later models in power output.
-The 2006 model introduced a six-port version for manual transmissions, pushing the redline to a piercing 9000 rpm.
+The 2006 model introduced a six-port version for manual transmissions, pushing the redline to a thunderous 9000 rpm.
 By 2007 and 2008, the Renesis II showed up, boasting improved oil injection for better longevity.

 But it wasn’t all smooth sailing.
 These neutral years still faced some of the gremlins that plagued earlier models, including recalls for clutch issues and potential fuel leaks.